About arc42

 Error envelope

-Standard JSON structure for error responses using errorCode, message, and requestId.
+Standard JSON structure for error responses, using errorCode, message, and requestId fields.

 requestId

-Identifier included in error responses to correlate client-visible failures with server-side logs/traces.
+Identifier included in error responses to help correlate client-visible failures with server-side logs.